-At this point I’m feeling meh and decide just to go to the bathroom and then head home.
+At this point I’m feeling meh and decide I’ll go to the bathroom, then head home.
 I roll Noola to the accessibility washroom.
 It’s occupied, so I wait.

 After a minute or two someone walks out and spots me with my rollator.
-Now, I understand all about the variety of disabilities we can’t see, so I don’t pass judgment when someone without a mobility device enters one.
+I understand all about the variety of disabilities we can’t see, so I don’t pass judgment when someone without a mobility device exits that washroom.
+I had to use it when I didn’t have my cane, because I’d lose my balance trying to navigate narrow stalls.
 The only time I get suspicious is when the occupant’s expression mirrors that of someone who’s been caught with their pants down.
-(Thankfully, this is only a metaphor at present.)
+(Fortunately, this is only a metaphor at present.)

 The door is held open for me.
 I thank the person and go in to do my business.
 After I wash my hands and collect Noola, I see there’s no automatic door opener to get out.
 You know, if a business is going to bother with accessible washrooms, then maybe give us pee-ers and poopers the independence to come and go as we please, mkay?

-I really want a gluten-free rice square for my troubles, but I figure I’ll just go home.
+I really want a gluten-free rice square for my troubles but figure it’s better that I just go.
 No, I’ll medicate with that rice square.
 I pick up one.
 Then another.
 Just in case the first one doesn’t take.

 “Have a nice day!
 We hope you come back soon!”